Māori people: Decline and revival

 By the late 19th century, a widespread belief existed amongst both Pākehā and Māori that the Māori population would cease to exist as a separate race or culture, and become assimilated into the European population.
 From the late 19th to the mid-20th century various laws, policies, and practices were instituted in New Zealand society with the effect of inducing Māori to conform to Pākehā norms; notable among these are the Tohunga Suppression Act 1907 and the suppression of the Māori language by schools, often enforced with corporal punishment.
 In the 1896 census, New Zealand had a Māori population of 42,113, by which time Europeans numbered more than 700,000.

-The decline did not continue and the Māori population continued to recover in the 20th century.
-Influential Māori politicians such as James Carroll, Āpirana Ngata, Te Rangi Hīroa and Maui Pomare aimed to revitalise the Māori people after the devastation of the previous century.
-They believed the future path called for a degree of assimilation, with Māori adopting European practices such as Western medicine and education (especially learning English), while also retaining traditional cultural practices.
+The rapid decline did not continue and the Māori population continued to recover in the 20th century.
+Influential Māori politicians such as James Carroll, Āpirana Ngata, Te Rangi Hīroa and Māui Pōmare aimed to revitalise the Māori people after the devastation of the previous century.
+They believed the future path called for a degree of assimilation, with Māori adopting European practices such as Western medicine, while also retaining traditional cultural practices.
 Māori also fought during both World Wars in specialised battalions (the Māori Pioneer Battalion in WWI and the 28th (Māori) Battalion in WWII).
-Māori were also badly hit by the 1918 influenza epidemic, with death rates for Māori being 4.5 times higher than for Pākehā.
-After World War II, te reo Māori use declined steeply in favour of English.
+Māori were also badly hit by the 1918 influenza epidemic, with death rates for Māori being five to seven times higher than for Pākehā.

 Since the 1960s, Māoridom has undergone a cultural revival concurrent with activism for social justice and a protest movement.
 Kōhanga reo (Māori language pre-schools) were established in 1982 to promote Māori language use and halt the decline in its use.
 Two Māori language television channels broadcast content in the Māori language, while words such as "kia ora" have entered widespread use in New Zealand English.

 Government recognition of the growing political power of Māori and political activism have led to limited redress for historic land confiscations.
 In 1975, the Crown set up the Waitangi Tribunal to investigate historical grievances, and since the 1990s the New Zealand government has negotiated and finalised treaty settlements with many iwi across New Zealand.
 By June 2008, the government had provided over NZ$900 million in settlements, much of it in the form of land deals.
 There is a growing Māori leadership who are using these settlements as an investment platform for economic development.

 Despite a growing acceptance of Māori culture in wider New Zealand society, treaty settlements have generated significant controversy.
 Some Māori have argued that the settlements occur at a level of between one and two-and-a-half cents on the dollar of the value of the confiscated lands, and do not represent adequate redress.
 Conversely, some non-Māori denounce the settlements and socioeconomic initiatives as amounting to race-based preferential treatment.
 Both of these sentiments were expressed during the New Zealand foreshore and seabed controversy in 2004.